andrebiegel/andrebiegel.github.io/_posts/2021-09-24-frontend-tech-evaluation-maintenance.md

 In the end, there is very much to consider before using new technologies in projects.
 But as a starting point, I would suggest React.
 From an overall non functional perpective and in my context of consulting in projects for individual software solutions; it seems to fit pretty well.

+Have you anything to adjust or do have an other result?
+Just twitter me with #spacomparison

 ## Sources